What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 From two chronicles:

-• The Tale of Bygone Years
+• The Tale of Bygone Years,

 • Novgorod First Chronicle.

-And what does the Novgorod First Chronicle say about Oleg?
+What does the Novgorod First Chronicle say about Oleg?

 In the Novgorod First Chronicle, Oleg is depicted not as a prince, but as a governor under Igor.
 It is Igor who kills Askold, captures Kyiv and goes to war against Byzantium.
 And Oleg returned back to the north, to Ladoga, where he died not in 912, but in 922.
-The Novgorod Chronicle reports another version of Oleg's death: some say that Oleg went "beyond the sea" and died there.
+The Novgorod Chronicle reports another version of Oleg’s death: some say that Oleg went “overseas” and died there.

 The two chronicles depict events in completely different ways.

-Which chronicle to believe?
+Which chronicle should we believe?

 The reign of Prince Oleg